Pest Control contractors in

 What license do I need for pest control in Hawaii?

-Hawaii requires a Pest Control Operator (PCO) license through the Department of Agriculture.
-You must pass a written exam and complete 40 hours of continuing education every 3 years.
+You need a Pest Control Operator License from Hawaii Department of Agriculture, requiring written exam passage and continuing education every 3 years.

 How much does termite treatment cost in Honolulu?